viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-basics.md

 ![python](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/tensorflow/numpy.jpg)
 ![python](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/tensorflow/tensorflow.png)

-We first have to make clear, what is there for mathematical programming.
+We first have to find out what you can use for mathematical programming especially for building AI Software.
 What is used for which purpose?
 Which Problems are more efficiently solved with which tool?

-### What is python?
+### Python?
 > Python is a programming language that lets you **work quickly** and **integrate systems** more effectively.
 **- python.org**